 - Mix everything together in a small bowl until combined.
 Pour into a clean jar, secure lid and place in the fridge overnight.

-- In the morning, top with fruit.
-I like to use half a banana and a small handful of blueberries.
+- In the morning, top with fresh fruit and a drizzle of extra honey or maple syrup.
 Enjoy straight from the jar.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.